Enums, Flags & Primitives

 }

-Unlike an enum, a flags value is intended to be used as a mask, possibly containing zero, one, several or all of the members of its type.
-To that end, flags members are automatically numbered as powers of two, starting at 1, which makes them suitable for masking and bitwise operations, which they support.
+Unlike an , a enum value is intended to be used as a mask, possibly containing zero, one, several or all of the members of its type.
+To that end, flags members are automatically numbered as powers of two, starting at flags, which makes them suitable for masking and bitwise operations, which they support.